Mirooz/EliteDangerousWarboard/README.md

 ## 🎯 Main Features

 ### 📊 **Massacre Stacking Management**
-- **Mission stacking** : Visualize all your active massacre missions with real-time progression
+- **Mission stacking** : Visualize all your active massacre missions with real-time progression.
+Kills from pirate massacre missions stack — meaning a single pirate kill can count simultaneously toward multiple missions, even if they come from different factions.
+  This tool provides a clear visual breakdown of your remaining kills per faction, helping you track and optimize your bounty grind efficiently.
+- **Conflict zone management** : Track your conflict zone progression and bounty rewards.
+The application automatically tracks your conflict zone progression and combat bonds.
 - **System search** : Find systems conducive to massacre missions via EdTools API
 - **Conflict search** : Locate civil war and conflict zones via Inara API
 - **Bounty tracking** : History of destroyed ships with bounties and timestamps